Data2Info2Knowledge/My-probability-calculator/README.md

 # Probability Calculator

-This is the boilerplate for the Probability Calculator project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/probability-calculator
+Here is my take on the Probability Calculator, the 5th and final project in [freeCodeCamp.org](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/probability-calculator)'s *Scientific Computing with Python* Certification.